 Why go: The American Institute of Graphic Arts (AIGA) is a storied professional organization for designers, and this event is a big part of that tradition.
 The organization was founded in 1914 and has over 22,000 members, so any time the group throws an event, it’s immediately part of a long-standing legacy.
 If you’re a designer, illustrator, art director, or just an enthusiastic creative, the AIGA Design Conference is the spot to share insights and learn from the best in the field.

-This year’s event in Pittsburgh revolves around the theme of “Bridges” (apt, given its host city).
+This year’s event, originally scheduled to be hosted in Pittsburgh, revolves around the theme of “Bridges” (apt, given its host city).
 The speakers include Pentagram partners, CXOs, best-selling authors, and more.

 Here’s what they say: “Join us for the one event where you can learn from the best in the content marketing community and spend four days with our #CMWorld community.
 Return back to your company with materials and knowledge you need to take a content marketing strategy back to your team and to implement a content marketing plan that will grow your business and inspire your audience.”